-

 echo "::set-env name=test_key_id::${{ steps.terraform-output-1.outputs.stdout }}"

-echo "::set-env name=test_secret::${{ steps.terraform-output-2.outputs.stdout }}" But my AWS secrets are still showing up in the logs.
-Those values are dynamic and not known until terraform outputs them, so I'm not sure what else I could do. |
+But my AWS secrets are still showing up in the logs.
+Those values are dynamic and not known until terraform outputs them, so I'm not sure what else I could do.

-Regardless of anything else, this should be added to the documentation for |
+Regardless of anything else, this should be added to the documentation for add-mask.
+There's no mention that it's only effective for the step after it's registered.

-I guess I’m back to my original post then: what is the point of |
+I guess I’m back to my original post then: what is the point of add-mask if it inherently exposes secrets?

-@ericsampson sorry bad phrasing on my part.
-I was referring to the specific example when I said that.
-The statement on it's own is not true.
 The add-mask command takes effect from the moment it is processed.
 The step writes the command over stdout to the runner.
-From the moment the runner processes the line, all future lines will be scrubbed. @ZebraFlesh @ericsampson here is an example how add-mask should be used with secret outputs: on: push
+From the moment the runner processes the line, all future lines will be scrubbed.

 jobs: